eslint/rfcs/designs/2022-docs-information-architecture-update/README.md

 ## Open Questions

-1. Is it possible to have an always-opened folder named ‘Reference’ in which we put all these pages under?
-I.e similar to the “User Guide” folder, but as a subsection of the “User Guide” folder.
+1. Is there a way to automatically change all the internal links that'll be broken by these updates?
-2. Is there a way to automatically change all the internal links that'll be broken by these updates?
+1. Can you create a side navigation folder that is not also a page?
-3. Can you create a side navigation folder that is not also a page?
+1. How to make section landing pages navigable from the side table of contents?
+(For example, the proposed page "Use ESLint in Your Project landing page")

 <!--
     This section is optional, but is suggested for a first draft.